gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

    ```

 3. If `y` is mutable binding (e.x.: `var`) and:
-   1. is not captured in a closure and passed inout then `y`'s previous region is not merged into `y`'s
+   1. is not passed by reference into a closure then `y`'s previous region is not merged into `y`'s
       new region when y is assigned a new value.

       ```swift